 (Please note that digital platforms that are focused on platforming views/opinions also qualify as media organisations for the sake of these awards).

-Please consult our submissions process for the full details on making submissions for both the literature and journalism awards.
+Please consult our submissions process for the full details on making submissions for all categories : literature, book cover and journalism awards.
 The information is available on this website under the Process tab.

-A prestigious nine-member jury has been selected to consider submissions.
+A prestigious eleven-member jury has been selected to consider submissions.
 More information on jury-members is available on our website and social media handles.

 The full details of the submission process and requirements are to be found on this website.
 These FAQs are not meant to be a final guide, and the full guide should be read carefully and fully before any submissions are made.